621Alice/Fed-Brane-V6/v6_fedavg_mnist_master/README.md

 # datasets
 train_mnist.csv(https://www.python-course.eu/neural_network_mnist.php)

-# how to run
+# how to test locally inside the directory

 pip install -e .
+python example.py

-# run inside mock client
+# how to run with the mock client

 if your are using the train_mnist.csv(https://www.python-course.eu/neural_network_mnist.php), change the mock_client.py in line 17 to "pandas.read_csv(dataset,header=None)"

+# how to run with the real clients

 ------------------------------------
 > [vantage6](https://vantage6.ai)